-Project Titan is on its way, at least according to the Guardian.
+Project Titan is on its way, at least according to a August 2015 report in The Guardian.

-The newspaper reports that Apple has already developed its self-driving car, and now it just needs to be tested.
+The newspaper reported that Apple has already developed its self-driving car, and now it just needs to be tested.

 Unlike many carmakers - such as Google and Tesla - that are testing their self-driving vehicles on public roads, Apple wants to keep a low profile.
 That means the company needs some barricaded doors behind which it can test its secretive projects.